It is easy to match your watch to your suit if you know where to start.

 Canvas is a very durable material while being lightweight at the same time.
 This style was taken from the military, where durability is paramount.
 Canvas bands are great for function; they are utilitarian.

-A watch with a canvas band is always casual, ideal for somebody who is very active.
-It cannot be dressed up.
+Wearing a watch with a canvas band is always casual, ideal for somebody who is very active.
+It cannot be dressed up and should be avoided with a suit.

-A leather band, ideally black, will best match your formal suit.
+A leather band dress watch, ideally black, will best match your formal black-tie suit.
 A formal dress watch does not have a lot of work to do, so it should be straightforward.

-It is very thin and sleek; anything bulky will only draw attention away from your impeccable clothing.
+It has to be very thin and sleek; anything bulky will only draw attention away from your impeccable clothing.
 It should be practically unnoticeable.

 A dress watch or a diver watch will match your suit in professional situations.
 Again, in this instance, simple is best.
-It does not need any complications.
+It doesn’t need any complications.

 A semi-formal dress code offers slightly more leeway in sartorial options.
 Just as your clothing has more room for interpretation and personality, it makes sense that your accessories do, too.